 I live in Essex but work in Suffolk.
 Can I still apply?

-Yes, we are inviting applications from creative and cultural workers who live and/or in the local authority areas of Norfolk and Suffolk.
+Yes, we are inviting applications from creative and cultural workers who live and/or work in the local authority areas of Norfolk and Suffolk.

 I find writing application forms difficult.
 Can you help with this?